 - Blood samples are collected from your pet if you elected to have pre-anesthetic bloodwork performed allowing the veterinarian to be aware of any potential risks or complications involving anesthesia or the surgery.

 - After your pet is asleep and unable to feel anything, the veterinary technician scrubs the surgical site with a strong antimicrobial agent and alcohol.
-The veterinarian sterilizes his or her hands and dresses in a sterile cap, gown, and gloves in preparation for the surgery.
+The veterinarian sterilizes his or her hands and dresses in a sterile cap, mask, gown, and gloves in preparation for the surgery.

 - After the surgery is complete, your dog or cat is moved to a recovery area that is warm and quiet.
 The veterinarian and technicians continue to monitor your pet closely until he or she is able to sit up well on its own.
 This is also when you would expect a phone call from the staff reporting that your pet is through with its surgery.
 Your dog or cat is given a post-operative pain injection and allowed to “sleep off” their anesthesia until it is time for discharge later in the afternoon.